microsoft/FluidFramework/docs/content/support/_index.md

 description: Get help and support for Fluid Framework.
 ---

-If you have any questions or need assistance with Fluid Framework, please reach out to our support team.
+If you have any questions or need assistance with Fluid Framework, please reach out to us on GitHub.
 We are here to help!

 ### Q: How do I get started with Fluid Framework?